-FORM S-1 REGISTRATION STATEMENT UNDER THE SECURITIES ACT OF 1933
+FORM S-1/Pre-Effective Amendment 1 REGISTRATION STATEMENT UNDER THE SECURITIES ACT OF 1933

-(Exact name of registrant as specified in its charter)

-NEVADA

-(State or other jurisdiction of incorporation or organization

-(Primary Standard Industrial Classification Code Number

-(I.R.S.
-Employer Identification Number)

-3113 Madison Drive, Atlanta, GA 30346: 770-378-4180

-(Address, including zip code, and telephone number, including area code, of registrant's principal executive offices)

-3113 Madison Drive, Atlanta, GA30346: 770-378-4180

-(Name, address, including zip code, and telephone number, including area code, of agent of service)

-Copies of communications to: Gary B. Wolff, Esq.
+INNOCAP, INC. (Exact name of registrant as specified in its charter) NEVADA (State or other jurisdiction of incorporation or organization 7363 (Primary Standard Industrial Classification Code Number 01-0721929 (I.R.S.
+Employer Identification Number) 3113 Madison Drive, Atlanta, GA 30346: 770-378-4180 (Address, including zip code, and telephone number, including area code, of registrant's principal executive offices) 3113 Madison Drive, Atlanta, GA30346: 770-378-4180 (Name, address, including zip code, and telephone number, including area code, of agent of service) Copies of communications to: Gary B. Wolff, Esq.
 Gary B. Wolff, P.C.
-488 Madison Avenue, Suite 1100 New York, New York 10022 212-644-6446

-Approximate date of commencement of proposed sale to the public: As soon as practicable after this Registration Statement becomes effective.
-If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the following box.
-S

-If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933 check the following box: S

-If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. £

-If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. £

-If this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. £

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act (Check One):

-Large accelerated filer £
+488 Madison Avenue, Suite 1100 New York, New York 10022 212-644-6446 Approximate date of commencement of proposed sale to the public: As soon as practicable after this Registration Statement becomes effective If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933 check the following box: 🗵 If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \square If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \Box If this Form is a post-effective amendment filed pursuant to Rule $462(d)$ under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act (Check One): Large accelerated filer ☐ Accelerated filer ☐ Smaller reporting company ☑ (Do not check if a smaller reporting company)

-Non-accelerated filer £

-(Do not check if a smaller reporting company)

-Accelerated filer $\mathfrak L$ Smaller reporting company S